 Many publishers seem to believe, falsely, that library eBook lending cuts into their business.

-We think that publishers need to work with librarians to start making eBooks more accessible to the people we both serve - you, the reader!
+We think that publishers need to work harder with librarians to start making eBooks more accessible to the people we both serve - you, the reader!

 With your Owatonna Public Library card you can check out books from the Selco regional public library system's collection of current and popular fiction and nonfiction, including books for children and teens.
 These are available through OverDrive, which enables you to borrow eBooks with your library card just as you do other materials. (eAudiobooks are also available through OverDrive.)